 The principles of orderly accounting when using a DMS are considered to be consistently met if compliance with the orderliness criteria can be ensured throughout the entire retention period.

 UNCHANGEABILITY (GOBD CHAPTER 3.2.5)

-The GoBD require that the data processing procedure used must be designed in such a way that all information which has entered the processing procedure may no longer be suppressed or overwritten, deleted, changed or falsified without being identified (GoBD chapter 3.1; margin no. 58-60).
+The GoBD require that the data processing procedure used must be designed in such a way that all information which has entered the processing procedure may no longer be suppressed or overwritten, deleted, changed or falsified without being identified (GoBD chapter 3.1; 58-60).

 Who helps with process documentation?